 1. San Nicolás Municipal Protected Area

-The “San Nicolás Municipal Protected Area” (APMSN) was created on February 11, 2004 by Municipal Ordinance No. 004/2004, located in the Gran Chaco Province, Municipality of Caraparí in the department of Tarija, has an area of 16 550 hectares with a height that oscillates between the 600 and 1526 msnm It is part of the area of influence of the communities: Pampa Redonda (Chiquiacá River) and San Nicolás (San Nicolás River), bounded to the south and west by the Tariquía National Flora and Fauna Reserve, its objective is to preserve the integrity of the ecosystems of the Bolivian Tucumana formation, to maintain the quality of the hydrological regime, biodiversity, genetic resources, and environmental functions that provide services for the benefit of the population of the municipality and society in general.
+The San Nicolás Municipal Protected Area (APMSN) was established on February 11th , 2004 by means of a Municipal Ordinance Nº 004/2004, located in the Great Chaco Province and Caraparí Municipality of Tarija, it has a territory of 16.550 hectares with an altitude ranging from 600 to 1.526 meters above sea level.
+This protected area is part of the following communities: Pampa Redonda (Chiquiacá river) and San Nicolás (San Nicolás river), and at its south and west boundaries the Tariquía Flora and Fauna National Reserve.
+The purpose of this protected area is to preserve the integrity of the conditions of the ecosystems in the Bolivian Tucuman formation, to maintain the quality of the hydrological regime, biodiversity, genetic resources and environmental functions that benefit the population of the Municipality and society in general.

 3. Alarachi Natural Reserve

 The Alarachi Natural Reserve (RNA) was created by PROMETA in April 2001 and has a territorial extent of 6.062 hectares.
 Its jurisdiction lies within the Cantons of La Mamora y Emborozú of the Padcaya Municipality of the first section of the Arce Province in Tarija, and is located within the Tariquía – Baritú ecological corridor, in the Bermejo sector that connects Tariquía Flora and Fauna National Reserve and Baritú National Park (Argentina).
 The purpose of this reserve is to contribute with the connectivity of the corridor by guaranteeing the protection of the natural processes, improving connectivity between Tariquía and Baritú and the mountain jungles of the Bolivian – Tucuman formation.